Endalk-Chala/Endalk-Chala.github.io/_pages/research.md

 ---

-### Twin Cities News Comparison
+### 🔹 Twin Cities News Comparison
-A Digital Content Analysis of Nonprofit News Coverage in the Twin Cities
+*A Digital Content Analysis of Nonprofit News Coverage in the Twin Cities*

 This project investigates how two leading nonprofit newsrooms in the Twin Cities—MinnPost and Sahan Journal—frame and report on key civic issues including public safety, educational inequities, and environmental justice.
 Through a comparative content analysis, the research explores how these outlets construct narratives, represent marginalized voices, and navigate institutional roles within a changing local media landscape.